 The Ultimate WordPress Multisite Domain Mapping Guide

 WordPress Multisite makes it a breeze to manage several sites as part of a single network.
 But what if you want all the subsites to use a custom domain of their own?
-That’s what WordPress Multisite domain mapping solves.
+This is the problem WordPress Multisite domain mapping solves.

 You’ll still get the same benefits of managing a multisite network on the back-end.
 On the front-end, your site visitors won’t notice a difference.
 Even though each subsite will have its own unique domain.

-In this post, I’ll show you how to get your WordPress Multisite network up and running with domain mapping on the latest version of WordPress.
-And yes, you don’t need to use a plugin anymore (more on that later).
+In this post, I’ll show you how to get domain mapping up and running on the latest version of WordPress Multisite.
+I’ll cover how to do it with a traditional shared hosting account (using cPanel), and a managed WordPress hosting (WPMU DEV Hosting).
+And yes, you need not use a plugin anymore (more on that later).

 - Sub-domains – subsite1.network.com, subsite1.network.com

 When you’re first activating a Multisite network, you can select if your subsites will use sub-domains or sub-directories.
 Please make a note that you cannot change this later.

 Now, having a sub-domain or sub-directory URL is acceptable for most use cases.

 But what if you’re managing distinct sites as part of a single Multisite installation?
 It’s ideal to give each site a unique, custom domain of their own (e.g. domain1.com, domain2.com).

 WordPress Multisite Domain Mapping assigns the network’s subsites a specific, unique domain name.